janakanuwan/InterviewQA-Audio/README.md

 ## Application Execution

 - `python main.py`
-- The application will read the `Question_Answers.xlsx` file and generate audio files for each question and answer.
+- The application will read the `Questions_Answers.xlsx` file and generate audio files for each question and answer.
 - The generated audio files will be saved in the `output` folder with the naming convention `<SHEET_NAME>/<ID>_1q.mp3` (question), `<SHEET_NAME>/<ID>_2a.mp3` (answer), etc.

 ## References